AngelBeats-DiscordServer/AngelDocs/docs/fancolours-old.md

 ### Old Fan colours

-These are the hex values for the Angel Beats character roles from the old server.
+These are the hex values for the Angel Beats character roles from the old server

 Role|Hex
 :--|:--